joelngyx/CG4002_Internal_Comms/README.md

 # CG4002_Internal_Comms
-My Internal Communications code for the individual checkpoint for CG4002 (Capstone)
+My Internal Communications code for the individual checkpoint of the module CG4002 (Computer Engineering Capstone Project)